vulkomilev/oumi/docs/resources/datasets/pretraining_datasets.md

 ## Adding a New Pretraining Dataset

-All pre-trainign datasets in Oumi are subclasses of {py:class}`~oumi.core.datasets.iterable_dataset.BasePretrainingIterableDataset`.
+All pretraining datasets in Oumi are subclasses of {py:class}`~oumi.core.datasets.iterable_dataset.BasePretrainingIterableDataset`.

 This class extends {py:class}`~oumi.core.datasets.iterable_dataset.BaseIterableDataset` to offer functionality specific to pretraining tasks.